 NORTH COAST LAKES

 • LAKE SONOMA Target bass in standing timber in 10 to 20 feet of water in the main Dry Creek arm early in the morning.
-Green pumpkin Senkos and jigs caught the majority of fish.
-Trout trollers also need an early start for landlocked steelhead, which are biting shad patterned Apexs, Needlefish and Humdingers in 15 to 30 feet of water.
+Green pumpkin Senkos and jigs work, but the topwater is getting going.
+Trout trollers also need an early start for landlocked steelhead that are biting shad patterned Apexs, Needlefish and Humdingers in 15 to 30 feet of water.
 You can also find a few channel catfish to 10 pounds soaking stinkbaits in the evenings from shore.

-• BAUM LAKE Always a good beat, this lake is a go-to spot with its cold, clean water and abundance of habitat and insects.
+• BAUM LAKE This lake is always a go-to spot with its cold, clean water and abundance of habitat and insects.
 Try to fish early and late when the sun is not high.

 • BUCKS LAKE The koke bite has been wide open using silver dodgers or the new Pro Troll UV 4-inch dodger with Uncle Larrys spinners in pink tiger tipped with corn from 20 to 30 feet down for fish from 12 1/2 to 13 inches.